HCPS-OTIS/tools/templates/windows.md

 ## motherboard

-Won't power on
-With a charger in the device, it will not power on.
-I have reseated the battery and tried multiple chargers but the device will not power on.
+Device will not turn on
+Device will not power on/screen stays black.
+Reseated internal connections.

-HDD
+HDD failed
 Diag. gives the “Hard Drive - Not Installed” error.
 Storage device needs to be replaced.

 Wi-Fi Card
 Wi-Fi card is not functioning.
-I have tried re-installing Wi-Fi drivers for the device, but it will not make a connection.
-I have also reseated the battery, but the card isn't functioning.
+Wi-Fi drivers were reinstalled and battery cable reseated.

 ## screen

 Screen not displaying
 Screen not displaying an image.
-I have reseated the battery and video cable, but screen still shows nothing.

-Touch Screen
-Touch screen for the device is not functioning.
-I have reseated all cables running to the screen and battery.
-Also reinstalled the touch screen driver but device is still not functioning.
+Battery and video cables have been reseated to no avail.

+Touchscreen
+Device touchscreen is not working/malfunctioning.
+Reseated battery and display cables and reinstalled display drivers.

 Hinge
-Screen is working fine on the device, but the hinge is making the plastic pop around the screen.
-I have looked at the hardware and it looks to be a hinge malfunction.
+Screen is working fine on the device, but the hinge is making the bezel pop around the screen.
+It appears to be a hinge malfunction.

-## charge
+## battery

 Battery
-Battery will not charge or work.
-I have reseated the battery, but it hasn't fixed the issue.

-USB-C/barrel charger not functioning
-USB-C/barrel charger is not working on device.
-Will not charge while plugged into that port or get data off.
-I have tried to reseat the battery and drain the motherboard, but port is still not functioning.
+Battery will not charge.
+Reseated battery cable.

 ## keyboard

 Keyboard
 Certain keys are not working when pressed.
-I have reseated the battery and keyboard cables, but keyboard still isn't functioning correctly.
+Reseated battery and keyboard cables.

 ## touchpad

 Touchpad not responding
-I have tried deleting the old driver and installing a new one, but the device still isn't functioning.
-I have also reseated the touchpad and battery.
+Reseated the touchpad and battery and reinstalled drivers.

 ## enrollment